mohamedmhassann/Emotion_Detection_Deepface_App/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 If you have suggestions for improvements or want to add new features, please feel free to fork the repository and open a pull request.

-## 📄 License

-This project is distributed under the MIT License.
-You can add a `LICENSE` file to your project with the license text.